So much to learn.

 Don’t think that study skills are just about how to do well in school.
-A solid base of study skills and learning strategies is even more useful after you leave school, when you continue learning on your own.
+A solid base of study skills and study tips is even more useful after you leave school, when you continue learning on your own.

 Fortunately, cognitive and educational psychologists have been conducting painstaking scientific research on study skills and strategies for ages.
 There is currently a wealth of good science about what study skills work and what methods don’t.